Would you know if your dog had worms?

 Signs of whipworms are diarrhea, vomiting and weight loss.

-Whipworms eggs survive in the environment for a long time so reinfection after treatment is quite common
+Whipworms eggs survive for a long time so reinfection after treatment is common.

 Tapeworms are long, flat worms that attach to the intestines.